xovox/RetroCRT/MANUAL.md

 Most issues can be solved by re-running the installer via the RetroPie menu.
 This will apply, or re-apply, all necessary changes.
 Simply select 'RetroCRT' from the RetroPie section of EmulationStation.

+Possibly more information can be found in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

 ## DIY